skip to main content

 CDE - California Proficiency Program

-GED- General Educational Development Test
+General Educational Development (GED) Test

 The GED has 4 sections that are taken as separate exams.
 Sections include; mathematical reasoning, reasoning through language arts, social studies, and science.
 Students who successfully pass all 4 sections of the GED earn a high school equivalency diploma.